Invasion of the Veluwe (1629): Invasion

+The campaign started with a Spanish force under Lucas Cairo crossing the IJssel near the fort of IJsseloord the night of 22 to 23 July.
+Two days later, a Dutch force led by Hermann Otto I of Limburg-Styrum tried to dislodge the Spanish from their entrenchments, but was defeated.
 On 27 July Hendrik van den Bergh arrived with his army at Westervoort, but left after a few days.
-On the 31st of July he occupied Dieren and began building a bridge across the Ijssel river at Brummen.
+On 31 July he occupied Dieren and began building a bridge across the Ijssel river at Brummen.
 In order to secure supplies from Wesel.
 Not much progress was made within the next week, which allowed Frederick Henry to take action against the invasion.
 He sent Ernest Casimir towards Arnhem with fifty infantry companies and eight cavalry companies in order to prevent the Imperial-Spanish forces to make further advances, those troops did see how the Spanish cavalry was presented through the city walls and saw that they sacked the town of Velp.
 To further prevent this, the States of Holland decided to raise an army that consisted of 5.000 Burghers and Groningen and Frisia ordered the recruitment of 3.000 waardgelders.
 The Imperial-Spanish armies faced a difficult logistical problem during the invasion, due to the main supply depot of both armies being Wesel, but the bakeries of the city were not able to reach the standard amount of bread to supply the army with enough food.
 And because of that the troops had to settle locally, but because of their bad reputations, the local inhabitants fled to other parts of the country.